Acren/AutoSettingsDocs/docs/support.md

 - [Twitter](https://twitter.com/itsAcren)
 - [Email](mailto:acren.marketplace@gmail.com)

+## Information to provide for support

-If you do have a bug, crash, or any other issue please let me know the following:
+If you do have a bug, crash, or any other issue please include the following information:

 - The engine version
 - The plugin version
 - Steps to reproduce the issue
+- Does the issue occur in the editor, packaged builds, or both?
-- Does the example project work?
+- Does the issue occur in the [example project](/example-project/)?
 - If crashing, the .log file(s) from the `ProjectName/Saved/Logs` directory

 Thanks!